 In 2000, Pam became certified as a nurses’ aide to care for their injured son.
 She and her family have operated a certified family home licensed by the state of Idaho since 2000.
 In 2011, she completed the practical nurse program at Walla Walla Community College and earned her license as an LPN.

 Her conversion to the Lord Jesus Christ in 1975 set her on a journey with her Savior spanning more than four decades.
 Her love for and devotion to life has come from this association with her Creator.
 Pam adores her husband, her family, and friends.
 She enjoys her beautiful little log home, good coffee, the sound of the river at night, and just about any kind of Christian music.

-On the morning of July 11, 1997, my husband and I were sitting in the dining room of a friend’s home when he picked up his Bible and read 2 Corinthians 1:1-11 out loud to us.
+On the morning of July 11, 1997, my husband and I sat in a friend’s dining room having breakfast.
+Our friend picked up his Bible and read 2 Corinthians 1:1-11 to us.
 “God gave me this Scripture for you last night,” he explained, “but I don’t know what you’re supposed to do with it.”
-Neither did we.

 But six hours later, we would.
 That morning, our son Kevin suffered a devastating spinal cord injury in a fall while on a teen missions’ trip to Canada.
 That Scripture, given to us hours before his injury, has become our lifeline in the decades since the accident.
 It has read like a script leading us safely through an endless Red Sea of impending doom.

 The crossing has been long and fearsome, but no less miraculous.
 Though Kevin literally received a death sentence in Canada, we have been encouraged to trust in “the God who raises the dead” (2 Corinthians 1:9).

 The miracles have been numerous.
-Kevin is one of the rare people originally diagnosed with a complete high cervical injury who has regained substantial neurological recovery.
+Kevin is one of the rare people originally diagnosed with a complete high cervical spinal cord injury who regained substantial neurological recovery.
 He has been officially reclassified but is still mostly disabled, with its attending complications.